thingsboard/thingsboard.github.io/_includes/docs/user-guide/image-gallery.md

 To edit an image, do the following:

- - In the list view, click the "Edit Image" icon next to the image name you want to edit.
-In the grid view, hover your mouse cursor over the image you want to edit and click the "Export Image" button.
+ - In the list view, click the "Edit image" icon next to the image name you want to edit.
+In the grid view, hover your mouse cursor over the image you want to edit and click the "Edit image" button.

 {% include images-gallery.html imageCollection="edit-image-1"%}